 Got the official release from Mitsubishi Electric Automation’s press conference on Monday.
 Shot my laptop battery during the keynotes yesterday morning and never had a chance to sit down and plug in.
 Lots of meetings, but mostly background or gathering ideas for future articles.

-MEAU announced the addition of the Oracle Manufacturing Operations Center to its [email protected] manufacturing solution. [email protected] is Mitsubishi Electric’s vision for manufacturing to connect control hardware, networks and enterprise IT systems–beginning with IBM and Microsoft and now extended to Oracle.
+MEAU announced the addition of the Oracle Manufacturing Operations Center to its e-F@ctory manufacturing solution. e-F@ctory is Mitsubishi Electric’s vision for manufacturing to connect control hardware, networks and enterprise IT systems–beginning with IBM and Microsoft and now extended to Oracle.
 It says it is the first hardware vendor with an Oracle tested and approved connection to the Oracle Manufacturing Operations Center.

 The company is offering a “test drive” of the system.
 Check the Website for details.